Rachael Yamagata

-Rachael Yamagata (born September 23, 1977) is an American singer-songwriter and pianist from Arlington, Virginia.
+Rachael Amanda Yamagata (born September 23, 1977) is an American singer-songwriter and pianist from Arlington, Virginia.
 She began her musical career with the band Bumpus before becoming a solo artist and releasing five EPs and four studio albums.
-Her songs have appeared on numerous television shows and she has collaborated with Jason Mraz, Rhett Miller, Bright Eyes, Ryan Adams, Toots and the Maytals and Ray Lamontagne.
+Her songs have appeared on numerous television shows and she has collaborated with Jason Mraz, Rhett Miller, Bright Eyes, Ryan Adams, Toots and the Maytals, Ray Lamontagne and Matt Nathanson.

 Early life and education

-Yamagata was born to a Japanese American father and an Italian-German mother.
+Yamagata was born to a Japanese American father and an Italian mother and grew up with comedian-actor Josh Ruben as a half-brother.
 She graduated from the Holton-Arms School and attended Northwestern University and Vassar College.